RishabhGithub7348/Jo-Parking/README.md

 4. Start the development server: `npm run dev`

 5. Open your web browser and go to `http://localhost:3000` to access the app.

+6. Setup your env file model with all required paramters a model env has been given to this repo

 ## Authentication